 On the other hand, Poetry is a form of literature that is more artistic and creative than prose.

-It follows a certain form amongst so many and uses particular and specific words which are arranged in a manner that crafts a proper pattern and rhythm.
+It follows a certain form amongst so many and uses particular and specific words that are arranged in a manner that crafts a proper pattern and rhythm.

 Poetry is not written in ordinary language or in the way one participates in a speech.
 It makes communication through a figurative sense and words that rhyme.

-It aims at entertaining readers and brings an emotional response through sound, words, rhythm, and meaning.
+It aims to entertain readers and brings an emotional response through sound, words, rhythm, and meaning.
 Poems are not written in paragraphs.
 They are usually presented in lines or stanzas.
 Most poems have rhyming ends, but it is not mandatory.